 Where does your use fit?
 Determine if you a Tier 1 or a Tier 2.

 Tier 1 (low intensity) - Can be registered administratively.

 Tier 2 (medium intensity) – Registration requires County Commission approval.

 If your use meets the criteria, it is a Tier 2 use:

 If your answer is Yes: Provide State registration, site plan and other information regarding your use to the Zoning and Codes office.
-Tier 1 will be administratively approved.
-Tier 2 will require public notification and placed on County Commissioner’s Meeting Agenda.
+Tier 1 may be administratively approved.
+Tier 2 requires public notification and Board of County Commission approval.

 If your answer is No: Contact the Zoning and Codes office to determine if your use is permitted with Conditional Use Permit (CUP), Special Event Permit or Rezoning.